karmaniverous/entity-manager/.stan/system/stan.requirements.md

   - Values must be valid transcode names present in transcodes.
 - Generated property elements:
   - All elements listed under sharded/unsharded must be covered by propertyTranscodes (i.e., are transcodable properties).
-  - Arrays must be non-empty and must not contain duplicates.
+  - Arrays must be non‑empty and must not contain duplicates.
 - Indexes:
   - hashKey must be either the global hashKey or a sharded generated property.
   - rangeKey must be one of: global rangeKey, an unsharded generated property, or a transcodable scalar property.